Do you ship worldwide?

 Do you accept returns and exchanges?

 Absolutely.
-If you’re not 100% satisfied with your purchase or received a wrong product, we will gladly take it back or exchange it for another item.
-Returns and exchanges can be made no later than 5 business days after delivery.
+If you’re not 100% satisfied with your purchase or received a wrong product, we will gladly take it back or exchange for another item.
+Returns and exchanges can be made within 30 business days of delivery.
 Please note that we do not cover shipping costs for items that are being returned or exchanged, unless they are defective.
 For more details, please read our Return Policy.

 How long will my refund take and how will I be refunded?